 1. Sup cua Thao, Ho Thi Ky flower market, alley 57, Ho Thi Ky street, D. 10

-Sup cua Thao is probably most famous place in Saigon for pig brain soup.
+Sup cua Thao is probably the most famous place in Saigon for pig brain soup.
 Located right next to the Ho Thi Ky flower market (the biggest flower market in Saigon), this place is always packed with people, either enjoying the meal there or just queueing up to get a takeaway.
 The bowl here is bigger than other mentioned places on this list and here also seems to be the only place that offers the century egg to go with pig brain and other aforementioned ingredients.

 This is a very interesting neighborhood.
 Ho Thi Ky is a super local flower market with very delicious street food dishes served in various stalls.
 You will also see gorgeous flowers everywhere, so that is a plus!
 You can also find a Cambodian sweet soup (Che Campuchia) store just a few steps away, tasty fried banana (chuoi chien) and a lot of other interesting dishes too.
 So, take your time to wander around after a bowl of soup.